 An NIE number is for life.
 Once you have an NIE number, the number itself will not change.
 However, depending on your situation (for example, if you said you were staying for less than 3 months), the registration may expire.
 At this point, you will have to renew it.

-Applying for your NIE number: gathering the documentation
+Applying for your NIE number in Barcelona, Spain: gathering the documentation

 There is a list of application forms on this page, – the one you need to print out and fill in is Solicitud de Número de Identidad de Extranjero (NIE) y Certificados (EX15).